 Tokyo's Akihabara is known for its retro game shops, arcades, and store after store of anime goodies.
-It is not known for bespoke PC hardware.
+It is not known for bespoke PC hardware or the best gaming keyboards.
 But nestled into the side streets of northern Akihabara is a very cool little shop called Yushakobo, just opened in January of 2019, that sells keycaps and other components for custom mechanical keyboards.
 It's also a workspace where you can come and build your own keyboard, complete with tools and even a 3D printer and laser cutter for making custom parts.
 When I was visiting, I'm pretty sure the laser cutter was stenciling a sign that said "Keyboard cafe."

 It's a delightful little store.
 Here's a collection of photos from my visit, along with descriptions.

 My favorite thing in the shop was a keyswitch tester.
 I've never seen one like this before.
 Most switch testers come with a variety of switches, say four or maybe eight, so you can feel the difference in resistance and clickyness between a Cherry MX reds and browns and blacks and so on.
 This one's different.